Coffee-Powered-Scientist/NutsFor_OR2/README.md

 Transient: Holds items yet to be officially added to calibration or manuscript

-Sources: Holds bibliography files (BetterBibTex) for R markdown citations, and generates a report of the sources or methods used for calibration in a big-ol table!
-(See, "Parameter Table")

 Reports: Holds the code and output of calibration reports

 Output: Contains simulation outputs for base case and harvest scenario sites.
 It is really meant to hold edited data to make report and manuscript figure generation easier to code.